Enter headline here

 An infection of the ear canal, otitis externa, is a common problem especially for children who spend a lot of time in the water.
 Otitis externa is sometimes called swimmer's ear and is not contagious

 Other signs that indicate swimmer's ear are if your son has ear pain when he yawns or swallows.
-If you gently pull his ear forward and wiggle it and the pain increases, then he most likely has swimmer's ear.
+If you gently wiggle the ear or press in front of the ear canal and the pain increases, then he most likely has swimmer's ear.
 Avoid getting water in his ear until his treatment is done.

-To help prevent swimmer's ear, after bathing or swimming, make sure your son lets the water run out of his ears by turning his head to each side and dries his ears gently with a towel.
+To help prevent swimmer's ear, after bathing or swimming, make sure your son gets all the water out of his ears by turning his head to each side and dries his ears gently with a towel.